Kernix13/markdown-cheatsheet/README.md

 Trying to find a language to style terminal errors or errors & warnings in DevTools is difficult.
 The best languages I found for that are `c++` and `python`.
 The syntax highlighting isn't perfect but it at least has some highlighting.

+For directory tree code blocks, the best three languages to use to show color are `python`, `bash` or `sh`, and `yml`.
+On GitHub, all 3 highlight comments describing the file/folders as gray.
+Normally, everything else is white on GitHub, but

+- `yml` highlights everything else as light blue
+- `bash` or `sh` highlights everything else as white, and
+- `python` highlights everything else as white except the following things which are light blue:
+  - forward slashes `/`,
+  - extensions like `.js` but not the dot, and
+  - any UPPERCASE file or folder name like `README.md`.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Diff